livio-24/Crime-event-localization-and-deduplication/README.md

 After installing PostgreSQL on your machine, create the database by using the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/blob/master/crimedb.sql">crimedb.sql</a> file.

+Then, download the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App folder</a> and unzip the tagger folder.

-Then, install Eclipse (https://www.eclipse.org/downloads/) and import the <a href="https://github.com/federicarollo/Crime-event-localization-and-deduplication/tree/master/Crime%20Ingestion%20App">Crime Ingestion App project</a> as a new Java project.
+Install Eclipse (https://www.eclipse.org/downloads/) and import the folder with the application as a new Java project.

 Modify the config.json file with the configuration parameters to connect to your database.